shuvangkardas/blog/_posts/2025-06-27-How-I-Saved-5-Hours-by-Building-My-Own-AI-Transcriber.md

 ## My Workflow: Whisper + Obsidian = Instant Knowledge

 I save each transcription in Obsidian, link it with related notes, and build a searchable, permanent second brain.
 Now if someone asks what was discussed in a 90-minute session last year, I have the answer in seconds.

+> 📩 Like this workflow?
+> I share one practical automation or research productivity tip every week—straight from real engineering projects.
+> No spam.
+No hype.
+Just signal.

+{% include newsletter.html %}

 ---